FAQ

 to users through The E-Waste Learning Hub?

-We are currently working hard behind the scenes to create the first set of pilot learning modules for our new e-learning platform.
-We plan to make these available to users on 1 September 2025.
-You can browse through the 60+ short learning modules that are planned here.
+We are currently working hard behind the scenes to build out the learning modules for our e-learning platform.
+You can browse through the 100+ short learning modules that are planned here.

-How will the first pilot learning modules differ from the full learning modules that are planned for The E-Waste Learning Hub?
+How will the early versions of the learning modules differ from the later learning modules that are planned for The E-Waste Learning Hub?

-Our first set of pilot learning modules are still largely text-based.
-They are shorter and feature less interactive learning components (such as videos and quizzes) than we have planned for the full versions of our learning modules.
+Our first set of learning modules are still largely text-based.
+They are shorter and feature less interactive learning components (such as videos) than we have planned for the full versions of our learning modules.

 What is TransitionED?

 TransitionED is the mobile app version of The E-Waste Learning Hub.
-The pilot version of the app will be made available to users on 1 September 2025.
+The early version of the app will be made available to users in autumn 2025.

 What types of memberships are available